Discord: Infrastructure

 The desktop, web, and iOS apps use React, using React Native on iOS/iPadOS.
-The Android app was originally written natively, but now shares code with the iOS app.
+The Android app was originally written natively but now shares code with the iOS app.
 The desktop client is built on the Electron software framework using web technologies, which allows it to be multi-platform and operate as an installed application on personal computers.

-The software is supported by Google Cloud Platform's infrastructure in more than thirty data centres located in thirteen regions to keep latency with clients low.
+The software is supported by Google Cloud Platform's infrastructure in more than 30 data centres in 13 regions to keep latency with clients low.

-For its WebRTC transport of voice and video, it uses dedicated server infrastructure from Datapacket.
+For its WebRTC transport of voice and video, Discord uses dedicated server infrastructure from Datapacket.

 In July 2020, Discord added noise suppression into its mobile app using the Krisp audio-filtering technology.

 Discord's backend is written mostly in Elixir and Python, as well as Rust, Go, and C++.